oonisim/ml-credit_risk/README.md

 Open the notebooks in the `notebook/` directory to explore:
 - 01: feature engineering
-- 02: feature registration with Feast
+- 02: feature registration with FEAST
 - 03: feature consumption online

 PDF versions are included for quick reference.